The Design & Functionality of a Sprag Clutch

 The Engagement Curve

-The engagement curve has to meet the operating condition (? <= µ) (µ = coefficient of friction).
-The size of the engagement angle is determined by the applied torque and the force of reaction to the expansion of the mating parts.
+The size of the engagement angle is determined by the applied torque and the reaction force to the expansion of the mating parts.

 Precise Indexing & Long Operating Life